utrains/utrains_shell_script/README.md

 esac
 ```

-**Note** We can use wildcard to create an else like statement in case.
+**Note** We can use wildcard to create an else-like statement in case.

 ```sh
 case "$VAR" in